 - Dietrich Bonhoeffer, German pastor and anti-Nazi protestor

 These various churches and groups have developed different ways of ordering their life and worship.
 Many of these differences simply reflect the different culture in which they have been formed.
 There are also some underlying differences of belief.
 This has historically led to conflict.
-But now there is widespread co-operation between churches, and an increasing recognition of how much all Christians hold in common.
+But in the mid twentieth century there developed much widespread co-operation between churches, and an increasing recognition of how much all Christians hold in common.

 I have, by God's grace, learned as a member of the Christian community… that I start each day not as a finished saint but as a needy person still struggling to grow